syncfusion-content/javascript-docs/js/Print/Features.md

 ## Excluding specific elements

 It is possible to exclude specific selectors from a page or from specific component before printing it.
 This can be achieved by using the `excludeSelector` property.

+The below code example depicts the way to print the grid control excluding specific elements with the class name 'e-row' from it.

 {% highlight javascript %}